Skip to content

 Each assigned lead has an acceptance window calibrated to partner tier.
 If the partner doesn't act in time, the lead reassigns automatically to the next-best match and the channel manager is notified.
 Repeated misses can de-prioritize a partner in future routing; reliable follow-through is rewarded the same way.

 The original campaign source travels with the lead through partner pipeline stages, so marketing can see not just how many leads were distributed but how many converted and at what value.
 Channel managers see partner-level conversion and stage velocity.
-Updates flow back from partner CRM activity in near real time, depending on the integration.
+Updates flow back from partner CRM activity on a regular sync cadence, depending on the integration.